SpannerProtocol/web-docs/docs/dpo_rule.md

 For example, they should actively distribute YIELD rewards to its members and pay for the gas fee required for performing such actions on Blockchain.

 Slashing condition:
-- After the DPO became FILLED, the manager has a 7-day grace period to commit to an eligible target (Genesis Package or another DPO).
+- After the DPO became FILLED, the manager has a 7-day grace period to commit to an eligible target (GrowthBox or another DPO).
   Should the manager fails to do so, any member of the DPO can commit to an eligible target.
   If a member performed the action, then the management fee will be slashed by half throughout the whole DPO lifetime.